Gianeh/auto-pac-man/README.md

-Below is a final version of the README file for the RL branch:

----

 # Auto Pac-Man – Reinforcement Learning Branch

 This branch implements a reinforcement learning (RL) solution for solving Pac-Man.
 Instead of relying on full state enumeration as in the DP branch, this RL approach uses a policy iteration algorithm based on Q-learning.
 The agent learns an optimal policy by interacting with the environment, updating its Q-function over many episodes, and then running a Pygame simulation using the learned policy.